Frankfurt School: Dialectic of Enlightenment

-In the Frankfurt School analysis, consumption culture and mass media displaced the role of a father figure in the paternalistic family.
+In psychoanalytic terms, consumption culture and mass media displaced the role of a father figure in the paternalistic family.
 Rather than serving to liberate society from patriarchal authority however, this merely replaced it with the authority of the "totally administered" society.
-Christopher Lasch criticized subsequent liberatory movements of the 1960s for failing to reckon with this dynamic, which in his view led to a "culture of narcissism."
+Christopher Lasch criticized subsequent liberatory movements of the 1960s for failing to reckon with this dynamic, which in his view led to a "culture of narcissism".
 Lasch believed the "later Frankfurt School" tended to ground political criticisms too much on psychiatric diagnoses like the authoritarian personality: "This procedure excused them from the difficult work of judgment and argumentation.
 Instead of arguing with opponents, they simply dismissed them on psychiatric grounds."

 Art and music criticism

-Walter Benjamin's essay The Work of Art in the Age of Mechanical Reproduction is a canonical text in art history and film studies.
-In it, Benjamin is optimistic about the potential of commodified works of art to introduce radical political views to the proletariat.
-Adorno and Horkheimer in contrast saw the rise of the culture industry as promoting homogeneity of thought and entrenching existing authorities.
+Walter Benjamin's essay "The Work of Art in the Age of Mechanical Reproduction" is a canonical text in art history and film studies.
+Benjamin is optimistic about the potential of commodified works of art to introduce radical political views to the proletariat.
+In contrast, Adorno and Horkheimer saw the rise of the culture industry as promoting homogeneity of thought and entrenching existing authorities.
+For instance, Adorno (a trained classical pianist) polemicized against popular music because it had become part of the culture industry of advanced capitalist society and the false consciousness that contributes to social domination.

-Theodor Adorno came to America initially to work on the Princeton Radio Project, but it quickly became apparent that his theoretical bent was incompatible with the project's focus on opinion polling.
-Adorno's funding was not renewed after the initial two year period, and he was employed by the Institute for Social Research for the remainder of his time in America, before returning to Germany at the first opportunity.
-While employed by the radio project, Adorno (a trained classical pianist) wrote The Philosophy of Modern Music (1949), in which he polemicized against popular music―because it has become part of the culture industry of advanced capitalist society and the false consciousness that contributes to social domination.
 He argued that radical art and music may preserve the truth by capturing the reality of human suffering.
-Hence:
+Hence, "What radical music perceives is the untransfigured suffering of man....
+The seismographic registration of traumatic shock becomes, at the same time, the technical structural law of music".

 This view of modern art as producing truth only through the negation of traditional aesthetic form and traditional norms of beauty because they have become ideological is characteristic of Adorno and of the Frankfurt School generally.
-It has been criticized by those who do not share its conception of modern society as a false totality that renders obsolete traditional conceptions and images of beauty and harmony.
-In particular, Adorno despised jazz and popular music, viewing it as part of the culture industry, that contributes to the present sustainability of capitalism by rendering it "aesthetically pleasing" and "agreeable".
-Martin Jay called the attack on jazz the least successful aspect of Adorno's work in America.
+In particular, Adorno criticized jazz and popular music, viewing them as part of the culture industry that contributes to the present sustainability of capitalism by rendering it "aesthetically pleasing" and "agreeable".
+Martin Jay has called the attack on jazz the least successful aspect of Adorno's work in America.